IT4063C001-Fall2025/final-project-ds301056/README.md

 #### What went well?

+(The data exploration and cleaning)

 #### What did not go well?

+the graphs can be finniky to format

 #### What did you learn?

+the IQR can be one of the best ways to find outliers q3 - q1 -= (lower and upper bounds)

 #### What would you do differently next time?

+I would probably pull the api data from the gov api and use it as the standard and weight to see if the values in the dataset are trustable

 ---